reigningforest/CoxPH_Analysis_Simple/README.md

 # CoxPH_Analysis_Simple

-Run multiple univariate analyses all at once.
+Purpose: Run multiple univariate analyses all at once along with a multivariate analysis at the end

+Note: The multivariate analysis is taking all significant univariate p-values < 0.1